 On the other hand, Apple is a major force and already at the forefront of this market.
 According to sources at both Tesla and Amazon, autonomous cars will be just as much about the “experience” as the destination.
 This ‘experience’ is certainly a concept that Apple has mastered with previous products.

-Well, after briefly focusing on the systems within the vehicle, it would seem that project Titan has come back to the original focus in terms of the vehicle design.
+Well, after briefly focusing on the systems within the vehicle, it would seem that project Titan has come back to the original focus with the vehicle design.
 The project uses a fleet of 66 Lexus SUVs as a test-bed for autonomous driving.
 The vehicles are common in the San Francisco Bay Area.
 More specifically, each vehicle is equipped with computer systems, software, and sensors.
 These features are designed to define the navigation and safety of the Apple Car.

 Uber: The Ghost App that Can Deny Ride Requests